WFMZ-TV: News

-In 2005, WFMZ formed a broadcast partnership with WPVI Channel 6, Philadelphia's ABC affiliate.
+In 2005, WFMZ formed a broadcast partnership with WPVI-TV (channel 6), Philadelphia's ABC owned-and-operated station.
 The partnership permitted the two stations to cooperate in news gathering for local stories.
 In November 2017, WFMZ launched newly formatted and expanded newscasts.
 In May 2008, WFMZ became the fourth television station in the Philadelphia media market to begin broadcasting its local newscasts in high definition.

-In October 2014, WFMZ added an hour-long newscast at 4:00pm, making it the third station in the Philadelphia market (after WCAU Channel 10 and WPVI-TV Channel 6) to broadcast local news in the 4pm timeslot.
-In February 2015, WFMZ debuted its new street-level studio inside the PPL Center sports arena in center city Allentown.
-The station broadcasts its noon news program from the PPL Center studio.
+In October 2014, WFMZ added an hour-long newscast at 4 pm, making it the third station in the Philadelphia market (after WCAU and WPVI-TV) to broadcast local news in the 4 p.m. timeslot.
+In February 2015, WFMZ debuted its new street-level studio inside the PPL Center sports arena in Center City Allentown.
+The station broadcasts its noon news program from its PPL Center studio.

+On September 25, 2023, WFMZ debuted a new 30-minute long 8 p.m. newscast.
+Previously, there was a gap in news coverage from 6:30 p.m. until the 10 p.m. newscast.

 Non-news programming

 WFMZ produces local programs about business, sports and health-related topics, including: